cassidoo/talks/speaker-rider.md

 ## Hosting accommodations

+### Speaker honorarium

+- I ask for a speaker fee because I value my time (and hope you do too), I often have to take time off of work or projects to travel and attend, and because I want to normalize people getting paid for their work (especially underrepresented groups).
+- For non-profit events, I may choose to waive this based on ticket pricing, scholarship programs, etc.
+- I'm not putting a number here because it varies depending on the event.
+Please don't make it awkward and be like "uh, we don't normally pay speakers, but you get exposure," because I can't pay my bills with exposure. <3 I understand that some events don't have budget to pay speakers, and I'll address this on a case-by-case basis (but also, you should have budget to pay your speakers).

 ### Travel

-- I ask that travel to and from the event is provided (assuming it is not local, I'm currently based in Chicago)
+- I ask that travel to and from the event is provided (assuming it is not local, I'm currently based in Chicago).
 - I am a member of a bunch of airlines and hotel rewards things.
 If organizers of an event are booking on my behalf, I ask that you use one of those if possible!
 - I do ask too that if I'm booking my own travel/lodging, that I be reimbursed quickly.
 I've had poor experiences with this in the past, and this also provides a more inclusive model for those who can't front the cost of travel.